GambitBSM/GambitBSM.github.io/content/en/documentation/installation/installation_for_linux.md

 ### Installing compulsory dependencies

 GAMBIT has a number of compulsory dependencies, which must be installed for GAMBIT to be built and run.
-Provided for each dependency is some basic information and installation instructions.
+Some basic information is provided for each dependency.

 {{< alert icon="⚠" context="danger">}}